0xZ0F/0xZ0F/README.md

 My skills include Assembly, C/C++, C#, Java, Python, Bash, Powershell, Windows Internals, Reverse Engineering (specifically Windows), Penetration Testing, Red Teaming, and more.

 I currently focus my efforts on two things.
 Both of which I hope will come to the same result.
-* First, I'm a software bug hunter and exploit developer.
+* First, I'm a software and OS reverse engineer, I also use/develop custom tools.
 * Second, I (am starting to) teach what I do.
 I believe that software security has a significant lack of talent and numbers.

 #### State of Cybersecurity, Why I Teach